Internal HTTP(S) load balancer overview

 Backend subsetting

-Backend subsetting is an optional feature that improves performance and scalability by assigning a subset of backends to each of the proxy instances.
+Backend subsetting is an optional feature supported by regional internal Application Load Balancer that improves performance and scalability by assigning a subset of backends to each of the proxy instances.

 By default, backend subsetting is disabled.
-For information about enabling this feature, see Backend subsetting for internal HTTP(S) load balancer.
+For information about enabling this feature, see Backend subsetting for internal Application Load Balancer.

 Each backend service specifies a health check that periodically monitors the backends' readiness to receive a connection from the load balancer.
 This reduces the risk that requests might be sent to backends that can't service the request.
 Health checks do not check if the application itself is working.